kadws/toolkit/README.md

 # toolkit
-some nomal utils or property file framework
+some nomal utils class or property file framework